cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   - Nk: The length in octets of a key for this algorithm
   - Nn: The length in octets of a nonce for this algorithm

-A set of concrete instantiations of these primitives is provided in
-{{ciphersuites}}.
-Ciphersuite values are two octets long.
+A set of algorithm identifiers for concrete instantiations of these primitives is provided in {{ciphersuites}}.
+Algorithm identifier values are two octets long.

 ## DH-Based KEM